 Mahadi, the rice for warriors, is a heritage, and now rare, red rice.

 Heritage rice refers to traditional rice, cultivated through antiquity and passed through generations without hybridization or genetic modification.
-The rice once grown and consumed locally by the forest dwelling communities, is now hard to come by because of it's nuanced growth.
+The rice once grown and consumed locally by the forest dwelling communities, is now hard to come by because of it's nuanced growth (read WHY IS IT RARE).

 1. Add 1 part rice with 5 parts water.
-Leave to soak for about 30 minutes - 1 hour.
+Leave to soak for about 30 minutes - 2 hours, ideally in the sun.

 Quantity: Estimate half the quantity of rice you normally cook.